CopernicaMarketingSoftware/Documentation/ResponsiveEmail/json/block-html.md

 ## Example

-The following JSON input shows a more extensive example how to use all the properties of a text block.
+The following JSON input shows a more extensive example how to use all the properties of a HTML block.

 ```javascript
 {